 Unity is designed to carry up to six passengers and two pilots.
 The company has some 600 reservations for paying customers on future space flights, with each ticket going for around $250,000, the report said.

-Branson, in a video he tweeted, teased an additional announcement after his July 11 flight.
+In a video he tweeted, Branson teased an additional announcement after his July 11 flight.